Peacock Lodge 2003

 Dorchester Road May 2008

-Garden Cross spider (female)
+Garden Cross (female) Peacock Lodge 2003

 tiny specimen ~ 2mm indoors

-~0.5cm Araniella curcurbitina Peacock Lodge May 08
+~0.5cm Araniella curcurbitina left Peacock Lodge May 08 centre/right Sheridan Close June 2010 (commonly called a cucumber spider!)

 Tegenaria silvestris? ~3-4mm